Code-Institute-Submissions/Coexisting-RingsRUS_AprResub/README.md

 ## Deployment
-This website is hosted on [Heroku](https://investsmartblm.herokuapp.com/) deployed using the master branch, explained on github [Here](https://help.github.com/en/github/getting-started-with-github/create-a-repo) and on Heroku [Here](https://devcenter.heroku.com/articles/git#prerequisites-install-git-and-the-heroku-cli).
+This website is hosted on github pages deployed using the master branch, explained on github [Here](https://help.github.com/en/github/getting-started-with-github/create-a-repo).
 The deployed site updates automatically upon new commits to the master branch.

 ## Credit